With a record acquisition, ‘Late Night’ is a Sundance hit

 PARK CITY, Utah (AP) — The Emma Thompson and Mindy Kaling comedy “Late Night” is already one of the biggest hits of the 2019 Sundance Film Festival with an acquisition price to match.

-Amazon Studios on Saturday purchased the film in a U.S. distribution deal of $13 million, a record for the festival.
+Amazon Studios on Saturday purchased the U.S. distribution rights for $13 million, a record for the festival.

-Kaling wrote the script for “Late Night,” which follows a veteran talk show host played by Thompson who’s facing declining ratings and a reputation for not liking women.
-Kaling plays the diversity hire in the writer’s room who shakes things up for the show.
+“Late Night” follows a veteran talk show host played by Thompson who’s facing declining ratings, possible cancellation and a reputation for not liking women.
+Kaling wrote the script and plays the “diversity hire” in the writer’s room who has no qualifications except an undying love for Thompson’s character, Katherine Newbury.
+But she helps shake things up for the show.

-Kaling says she wrote the part of Katherine Newbury for Thompson, having never met her.
-She laughs that she was just a creep in her home writing fan-fiction for the British actress, hoping that she wouldn’t read it.
+“It’s really a movie about being a fan,” Kaling told The Associated Press.
+“I’ve been such a comedy nerd my whole life and I’ve always felt like on the outside looking in.
+I had no connections in the business, but I just loved comedy and … late-night talk shows.
+So the movie is just really a love letter for people who are fans of something and really want to be part of it, but don’t feel like they have any access.”

 Most Read Entertainment Stories